SuleimanFarah/sunpy/ORG/Coordination-Meeting-2021-Notes.rst

 Metadata:

-- Should we have a longer disucssion about metadata on Friday?
+- Should we have a longer discussion about metadata on Friday?
 Stuart has notes.
 - Albert: What is our responsibility to keep metadata (i.e. don't throw it out)?
 For example, another pipeline might need to use another observer coordinate etc.
 - Carrying around "unknown/untrusted" meta is fine unless you do something like rotate.